calacademy-research/publications_finder/README.md

 ## Create the MySQL database and ingest publication data from OpenAlex.
 1. Clone this repository.
-2. cd to repository location and run `create_database.sh` (make sure this is first step. can't remember)
+2. cd to repository location and run `create_database.sh`
+    * options like the container name and database name/password can be changed in this file.
+    * (Note to open a shell in the container run `docker exec -it works_mysql bash`)
+      * Run the MySQL client from this container shell to interact directly: `mysql -u root -p` (enter password when prompted)
 3. Set config options in config.ini.
 These include:
     * institutional ROR id (required)
-  * the email to be used for OpenAlex requests to get into the polite pool (optional, but recommended)
+    * email to be used for OpenAlex requests to get into the polite pool (optional, but recommended)
     * ORCIDS of researchers to explicitly search for (useful when authors are missed by institutional affiliation search) (optional)
-* the from_year and to_year to bound query results (optional)
+    * from_year and to_year to bound query results (optional. if not set, will query everything from the oldest to most recent publication.)
 4. Run `python main.py`
-*** need to add option for just inserting new records***
+    * automatically ingests new records on subsequent runs.

+## Update publication data from OpenAlex (after the steps above have been completed).
+1. Run `python main.py --update_works`

 ## Set up authors table in MySQL database & populate with records from a spreadsheet.
 1. Copy filepath of local spreadsheet with author records.